gprMax/gprMax/README.rst

         testing/
         toolboxes/

+- ``CITATION.cff`` is a plain text file with human- and machine-readable citation information for gprMax.
 - ``conda_env.yml`` is a configuration file for Anaconda (Miniconda) that sets up a Python environment with all the required Python packages for gprMax.
 - ``CREDITS`` contains a list of names of people who have contributed to the gprMax codebase.
 - ``docs`` contains source files for the User Guide.
 The User Guide is written using `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ markup, and is built using `Sphinx <http://sphinx-doc.org>`_ and `Read the Docs <https://readthedocs.org>`_.